lusilabs/fastapy/README.md

 ```

 ## TODO
-how to solve storing results in folders? .yml files... .csv files
-out files.. do I just dump everything back in the html call or give a link to an ephemereal bucket?

-- login/users
-	via JWT, this will use postgrest in the background ?? too difficult?
+- login/users via JWT, this will use skylab.

--
 - pass in a string or a file that opensees will execute... all results will be put in a bucket. or a subset will be returned in the response.
 - store results in google cloud buckets that expire in like a week
 - [ ] prod -- gcp stderr or other hosted solution on production